acorbi/twitter-image-cacher/README.md

 twitter-image-getter
 ====================

 PHP script returning URL for twitter's image of user specified by parameter.
+In order to save up calls to the Twitter API, results are cached as text files.

 # Installation